codem/DisplayAnything/readme.md

 + Allows for watermarking of images (see Watermarking below)
 + Better file name handling
 + Various performance enhancements and UI updates
++ Some IE9 improvements to the UI (IE9 handling not feature complete - fork me to help out!)

 ## Features ##
 + Handles file uploads via XHR or standard uploads.